LancerComet/BiliSaber/README.md

 ![screenshot](https://raw.githubusercontent.com/LancerComet/BiliSaber/master/Docs/screenshot.jpg)

-## Something you shold know
+## Something you should know

-I'm a green hand at doing Unity stuff so if you see something unreasonable just replace it with better codes.
+I'm a green hand at doing Unity stuff so if you see something unreasonable just replace it with reasonable codes.

 ## How to use